telerik/maui-docs/controls/map/selection.md

 	* `Multiple`

 * `SelectedShape` (of type `IShape`)&mdash;Defines the currently selected shape instance.
 When multiple selection is enabled, this value is set to the first selected shape.
 * `SelectedShapes` (read-only collection of type `ObservableCollection&lt;IShape&gt;`)&mdash;Reads the collection with the currently selected shapes.
-When the selection is single only one shape can be selected – thus the collection will have count = 1.
+When the selection is `Single`, only one shape can be selected–thus the collection will have count = 1.

 * `SelectedShapeStyle` (of type `MapShapeStyle`): Defines the way selected shape look through the provided `StrokeWidth`, `StrokeColor` and `FillColor` properties.
 For more details on the `MapShapeStyle` usage go to [Shapes Styling]({%slug map-styling-shapesstyles%}) topic.